lmondada/dphil-thesis/content/05_parallel/_index.md

 slug = "chap:parallel"
 +++

-This chapter proposes a new data structure for graph rewriting which significantly speeds up compilation in certain use cases.
+This chapter leverages another construction from graph rewriting theory that finds a direct application in quantum compilation: the unfolding of graph transformation systems @Baldan1999a @Winskel1987.
+Whereas most applications to date have focused on using unfolding for model verification (see
+{{% reflink "sec:sota_parallel" %}} for a review), we will use the same techniques to instead speed up optimisation problems over the space of reachable graphs in a GTS.

+In the unfolding, graph rewrites are expressed as _persistent_ modifications of the graph.
 Mutable data structures are typically _ephemeral_: modifying the data structure overwrites information and invalidates any references to the old data.
-In contrast, a _persistent_ data structure applies changes to the data so that both the old and new versions remain accessible---a famous example of this are [version control systems such as git](https://martinfowler.com/bliki/VersionControlTools.html).
+In contrast, a persistent data structure applies changes to the data so that both the old and new versions remain accessible---a famous example of this are [version control systems such as git](https://martinfowler.com/bliki/VersionControlTools.html).

 A data structure is _fully_ persistent if modifications can be applied not only